Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

  ```

 First, it checks the current status of the rename stage.
-If the current status is Unblock, it should fetches instructions from
+If the current status is Unblock,
-the skidBuffer instead of the insts buffer.
+it should fetches instructions from the skidBuffer instead of the insts buffer.
 Also, even though it is running or idle status,
-it might not have available instructions because of stall, squash, or
+it might not have available instructions because of stall, squash.
-waiting until the previous stage's processing to be finished.
-Therefore, it first checks whether the instructions are available
+Therefore, it first checks whether the instructions are ready to be renamed.
-at the current clock cycle.

 ### Checking ROB and IQ space
 ```cpp